Acts and Regulations

 (b) a change in the officers or members, in the case of a corporation, partnership or association of natural persons; and

-13(2)When a person licensed to operate an agency or to act as an agent has been charged with an offence under the Criminal Code (Canada) or under this Act, the person shall notify the Minister without delay in writing of the charge and the particulars of it.
+13(2)When a holder of a licence to operate an agency has been charged with an offence under the Criminal Code (Canada) or under this Act, they shall notify the Minister immediately in writing of the charge and the particulars of it.

-R.S.1973, c.P-16, s.7; 1980, c.41, s.11; 2016, c.28, s.140
+R.S.1973, c.P-16, s.7; 1980, c.41, s.11; 2016, c.28, s.140; 2023, c.35, s.11

-Duty of agent respecting change of address
+Duty of agent respecting change of address, training or criminal charge

-1977, c.40, s.2; 1980, c.41, s.12; 2016, c.28, s.141
+1977, c.40, s.2; 1980, c.41, s.12; 2016, c.28, s.141; 2023, c.35, s.13

 Expiry and renewal of licence